Can You Sell a House With a Lien On It? Tips From Big State Home Buyers

 “Can you sell a property with a lien on it by yourself?”

 Technically you can, but why not call on the experts that have first-hand experience resolving the very problem you’re facing?
-Creditors know that most people don’t understand their rights, but if you have an expert on your side they are much more likely to negotiate.
+Creditors know that most people don’t understand their rights, but if you have an expert on your side who understands the ins and outs of what a lien on a house is and selling it with liens they are much more likely to negotiate.

 For a quick sale of home, consider working with Big State Home Buyers: we’ve helped thousands of homeowners sell houses with liens.
 Whether your debt is with the IRS, a credit card company, the tax authority or even an individual, we have years of experience settling all types of liens so sellers can sell fast.
 There’s no title problem too big or small – at Big State one call solves all.